Chapter 6 | Assessment

 Assessment to Meet the NRS Guidelines

-The U.S. Department of Education’s Office of Career, Technical, and Adult Education (OCTAE) 2019 National Reporting System (NRS) Technical Assistance Guide states that distance learners can be included in the NRS, as long as states have an approved distance learning policy in their state’s adult education plan.
+The U.S. Department of Education’s Office of Career, Technical, and Adult Education (OCTAE) 2021 National Reporting System (NRS) Technical Assistance Guide states that distance learners can be included in the NRS, as long as states have an approved distance learning policy in their state’s adult education plan.
 OCTAE first announced this option in 2007, and since then many states and local organizations have included distance learners in their NRS reports.
 In order to be included in the NRS, distance learners must be assessed according to the same policy that is in place for all adult learners in the state.
-During the COVID-19 period, OCTAE has also allowed approved assessments to be administered remotely when the test publisher has developed and approved remote test administration guidelines.
 Your state will provide guidance on how to report distance learners.
-The following discussion of NRS requirements is intended only to provide some general background information; refer to the appropriate NRS and OCTAE documents for specific details.
+The following discussion of NRS requirements is intended only to provide some general background information; refer to the appropriate NRS, OCTAE, and state policy documents for specific details.

 States must include the following information about assessment in their distance learning policy: